 “It’s kind of a special feeling to sit beside something this close, rather than just pass by,” said Smith, standing at the table that is built into the rock.

 COMPLEMENTING, NOT IMPOSING

 The trick in Kavanaugh’s project is its lack of imposition.

-A finished table is dwarfed by a glacial erratic.
-Wade Kavanaugh is placing the tables in such places as to put people physically closer to the things they come to the park to enjoy.
+He wants to make their park experiences more tangible by placing the picnic tables in such places to put people physically closer to the things they come to the park to enjoy.